 Potential sources of CO exposure include furnaces, water heaters, and gasoline-powered equipment like generators, snow blowers, water pumps.
 The inappropriate use of cooking equipment to heat the house can also cause carbon monoxide exposure.
 Examples include gas ranges, charcoal grills and camping stoves inside the home.

 Fall is the time to be most concerned about CO, when families initially turn on their furnaces.
 The chimney flue should be cleared of obstructions so that CO has a clear exit from the house.

 Here are a few CO safety measures to keep in mind, especially during the fall and winter months when CO poisoning is more common:

 Carbon Monoxide Safety Reminders

-Families might be placing space heaters in bedrooms for extra warmth at night.
-Please keep in mind that some space heaters contain kerosene, butane or propane, which can emit carbon monoxide.
+Families might place space heaters in bedrooms for extra warmth at night.
+Keep in mind that some space heaters contain kerosene, butane or propane, which can emit carbon monoxide.
 These devices need to be properly maintained to ensure that only a safe amount of CO is emitted.
 If you have the option, an electric space heater is the safer choice.

-Because of the bitter cold, many of us are also letting our cars warm up before driving them.
-Please take the extra step to pull your car out of the garage before letting it sit.
+When it’s bitter cold, many people let their cars warm up before driving them.
+Take the extra step to pull your car out of the garage before letting it sit while running.
 Simply opening the garage door does not create enough ventilation to remove the carbon monoxide from the garage.